Surfside Preconstruction Condos & New Developments

 Surfside delivers what many buyers consider the ideal South Florida beach town experience.
 The town maintains a genuine neighborhood feel with local businesses, tree-lined residential streets, and community events that create social connections rare in transient Miami Beach areas.

-The commercial district features diverse dining options including kosher restaurants, Italian cuisine, Mediterranean fare, sushi, pizza, and casual breakfast spots.
-Multiple specialty markets and kosher grocery stores serve various dietary preferences.
-Several houses of worship, including synagogues, are located within walking distance of residential areas.
+The commercial district features diverse dining options including restaurants, specialty markets, and various cuisines.
+Italian cuisine, Mediterranean fare, sushi, pizza, and casual breakfast spots offer substantial variety.
+Specialty markets serve various dietary preferences and shopping needs.

 The Surfside Beach Park provides public beach access with pristine sand, volleyball courts, playground, and open green space.
 Unlike private beach access at most luxury buildings, Surfside embraces community beach culture where residents and visitors mix naturally.
 The beach tends to be less crowded than South Beach while offering better sand quality than northern Miami Beach areas.